First recorded (in English) by The Hawaii Calls Orchestra & Chorus (1962).

 Performed (as “Pupu a ‘o ‘Ewa”) in Donovan’s Reef (“1963).

 Hit version by Burl Ives (US #60/MOR #12 1964).

 Also recorded (as “First Night of the Full Moon”) by Jack Jones (US #59/AUS #8 1964).

 Hit album version by Don Ho (1965).

-“The 1963 light-hearted comedy was filmed in Kauai, Hawaii but is set in French Polynesia.
-Ford called it ‘a spoof picture – a whammy, crazy sort of thing.
+“The light-hearted comedy, filmed in Kauai, Hawaii (but set in French Polynesia), was what director Ford termed ‘a spoof picture – a whammy, crazy sort of thing.
 We [were] not going for any prizes.’
-Although it was a modest financial success, Donovan’s Reef still was the 24th highest-grossing film of 1963 (among such releases as Cleopatra, How the West Was Won, Tom Jones, and The Great Escape among the top ten).
+Although it became only a modest financial success, Donovan’s Reef was still the 24th highest-grossing film of 1963 (a year with included such stellar releases as Cleopatra, How the West Was Won, Tom Jones, and The Great Escape among the top ten).